Best Knife for Home Cooks in Australia: Honest Picks for Every Budget and Cooking Style

 Under $100 AUD: what you can realistically expect

-In this range, you're looking at functional, entry-level knives.
+In this range, you’re looking at functional, entry-level knives.
 The steel will be softer, meaning it will need sharpening more often.
-You'll likely get a stamped blade rather than a forged one, and the balance might not be perfect.
-It will cut, but it won't feel like a high-performance tool.
+It will cut, but it won’t feel like a high-performance tool.

 $100–$200 AUD: the home cook sweet spot

 This is where you find the best value.
-Knives in this price bracket, like our professional stainless steel kitchen knives, offer excellent performance for the price.
-You can expect quality forged steel (like AUS-10), a durable handle, great balance, and an edge that will stay sharp for months with proper care.
-This is the perfect tier for a first serious knife.
+Knives in this price bracket — like the Hephais Perseus Chef Knife — offer excellent performance for the price.
+You can expect quality forged steel, a durable handle, great balance, and an edge that will stay sharp for months with proper care.
+This is the right tier for a first serious knife.

 $200–$400 AUD: premium performance for the serious home cook